caiyuanhao1998/MST/README.md

 ## 1. Comparison with State-of-the-art Methods
-This repo is a baseline and toolbox containing 12 learning-based algorithms for spectral compressive imaging.
+This repo is a baseline and toolbox containing 12 learning-based algorithms and 3 model-based methods for spectral compressive imaging.

 <details open>
 <summary><b>Supported algorithms:</b></summary>